Sage Marichi's Pose

 On an exhalation, twist your torso toward the right.
 Then reach your left arm all the way forward as if you're trying to reach your right toes, sliding your left arm against the inside of your left bent leg.

 Your left knee should press against the back of your left armpit as you wrap your left arm back around your left shin.
 Bend your left elbow and reach your left hand behind your waist.
 Then reach your right hand behind your back to grab your left hand.
 If you can only grasp the fingers together, that is fine.
-If you have more flexibility though, then it's better to try and grasp your wrist.
+If you have more flexibility, try to grasp your wrist.

 Step Three